mims-harvard/TDC/README.md

 ## TDC Data Loader

+TDC covers a wide range of therapeutics tasks with varying data structures.
+Thus, we organize it into three layers of hierarchies.
+First, we divide into three distinctive machine learning **problems**:

+* Single-instance prediction `single_pred`: Prediction of property given individual biomedical entity.
+* Multi-instance prediction `multi_pred`: Prediction of property given multiple biomedical entities.
+* Generation `generation`: Generation of new biomedical entity.

+The second layer is **task**.
+Each therapeutic task falls into one of the machine learning problem.
+We create a data loader class for every *task* that inherits from the base problem data loader.

+The last layer is **dataset**, where each task consists of many of them.
+As the data structure of most datasets in a task is the same, the dataset is used as a function input to the task data loader.

-Supposed a dataset X is from task Y with problem Z, then to obtain the data and splits, simply type:
+Supposed a dataset X is from therapeutic task Y with machine learning problem Z, then to obtain the data and splits, simply type:

 ```python
 from tdc.Z import Y